 Owning an Emotional Support Animal in Tampa, Florida

 The rules are often not the same to service animals and ESA’s on where they are allowed and under what conditions they may be of assistance.
-Under Florida law, unfortunately, your ESA may be refused entry to public accommodations like shopping centers, restaurants, movie theaters and hospitals, whereas a therapy or service animal cannot be refused.
+Under Florida law, unfortunately, your emotional support animal in Tampa may be refused entry to public accommodations like shopping centers, restaurants, movie theaters and hospitals, whereas a therapy or service animal cannot be refused.

-According to the federal Fair Housing Act, ESA’s should be allowed in homes where a person suffers from a disability.
+According to the federal Fair Housing Act, an emotional support animal in Tampa, FL should be allowed in homes where a person suffers from a disability.
 You may not be required to pay a higher or extra amount for your ESA, however, you may be held liable for any damage caused to the property by your animal.
 Your landlord may ask for a letter from your mental health professional in order to determine if you are in need of an ESA, as it is within his rights as a property owner.

 Exception to Rules

 Legal support for ESA’s are limited in Florida, but if you have a disability or illness that require the services of an ESA, you may be given more exceptions to legal allowances.
 Employers and landlords may also refuse your ESA in the workplace or residence if it poses any risk to health and safety of others in the immediate surroundings.
 You may also contact Disability Rights Florida at 1-800-342-0823 if you have problems associated with your ESA.

 If you are a dog lover, Tampa will not disappoint you in any way.
 This town is extremely welcoming to all canine companions and there is no limit to what you can do with you ESA in this beautiful town with lakes, parks, beaches, restaurants, and activities for dogs.